11 Fascinating Facts About Chinese New Year

-Some celebrants call it the Spring Festival, a stretch of time that signals the progression of the lunisolar Chinese calendar; others know it as the Chinese New Year.
-For a 15-day period beginning January 25 in 2020, China will welcome the Year of the Rat, one of 12 animals in the Chinese zodiac table.
+Some celebrants call it the Spring Festival, representing a stretch of time that signals the progression of the lunisolar Chinese calendar; others know it better as the Chinese New Year (or Lunar New Year).
+For a 15-day period beginning on Sunday, January 22 in 2023, China will celebrate the Year of the Rabbit, one of the 12 animals in the Chinese zodiac.

 Sound unfamiliar?
-No need to worry: Check out 10 facts about how one-sixth of the world’s total population rings in the new year.
+No need to worry: Check out these 11 facts below about how more than 20 percent of the world’s total population rings in the new year.

 1. Chinese New Year was originally meant to scare off a monster.